tkhq/docs/docs/integration-guides/export-wallets.md

 ## Cryptographic details

 Turnkey's export functionality ensures that neither your application nor Turnkey can view the wallet mnemonic or private key.

+It works by anchoring export in a **target encryption key** (TEK).
+This target encryption key is a standard P-256 key pair and can be created in many ways: completely offline, or online inside of script using the web crypto APIs.

  The following diagram summarizes the flow:

 <img src="/img/wallet_export_cryptography.png" />

-Our export flow works by anchoring export in a **target encryption key** (TEK).
-This target encryption key is a standard P-256 key pair and can be created in many ways: completely offline, or online inside of script using the web crypto APIs.

 The public part of this key pair is passed as a parameter inside of a signed `EXPORT_WALLET` or `EXPORT_PRIVATE_KEY` activity.